smathys/microservices-kubernetes/PITCHME.md

 ## The Cons's

-- config files hell
+- Config files hell
-- dependencies on deployment
+- Dependencies on deployment
+- Maven transitive clashing dependencies
-- losing overview of services and their version
+- Losing overview of services and their version
-- complex management of requirements which apply for multi microservices
+- Complex management of requirements which apply for multi microservices
-- manually connection services via config
+- Manually connection services via config
-- backend had to fix app-bugs because of more frequent release cycles
+- Backend had to fix app-bugs because of more frequent release cycles
-- handling of multi tenancy was introduced after first releases
+- Handling of multi tenancy was introduced after first releases

 ---

 ## Wrap Up

-- use managed Kubernetes
+- Use managed Kubernetes
-- think about multi tenancy
+- Think about multi tenancy
-- bleeding edge is not always fun (spring-data cassandra release was to late)
+- Bleeding edge is not always fun (spring-data cassandra release was to late)
-- think about when / how remove old microservices
+- Think about when / how remove old microservices

-+++